aosabook/500lines/same-origin-policy/doc/chapter.md

 This is our first example of a signature with "dynamic fields".
 Alloy has no built-in notions of time or behavior, which means that a variety of idioms can be used.
 In this model, we're using a common idiom in which you introduce a set of times `sig Time {}`
 (a signature that is actually declared in the `call` module), and then you attach `Time` as a final column for every time-varying field.
 Take `cookies` for example.
 As explained above (when we were talking about the `resources` field of `Server`), `cookies` is a relation with three columns.
 For a browser `b`, `b.cookies` will be a relation from cookies to time, and `b.cookies.t` will be the cookies held in `b` at time `t`.
 Likewise, the `documents` field associates a set of documents with each browser at a given time.

+Documents are created from a response to an HTTP request.
+They could also be destroyed if, for example, the user closes a tab or the browser but we leave this out of the model.

 A document has a URL, some content and domain:

 ```